netmatrixtech/homebridge-dahua-gate-release/README.md

 After installation:

 1. Open the plugin settings
-2. Enter your Dahua intercom details
+2. Enter your Dahua intercom details (set unlock duration to be the same duration within the intercom)
 3. Enable **Child Bridge** (recommended)
 4. Save & restart Homebridge
 5. Scan the QR code in the Home app to add the accessory